Looking for the best things to do in Santa Barbara?

 Take a Day Trip!

-- The Santa Ynez Valley is a picturesque valley with six charming little towns to explore.
-Solvang is the largest, but you will love the Wild West feel of Los Alamos, the artisanal eateries in Los Olivos, the wine tasting in all the towns, and the cute little museums in the region.
-This highly-rated tour (by hybrid bike), or this small group vehicle tour is a great way to experience the best of Santa Ynez Valley in a day.
+The Santa Ynez Valley is a picturesque valley with six charming little towns to explore.
+Solvang is the largest, but you will love the Wild West feel of Los Alamos, the artisanal eateries in Los Olivos, the wine tasting in Santa Ynez and the other towns, and the cute little museums in the region.

 Where to Stay in Santa Barbara, CA